UoMResearchIT/r-tidyverse-digital-humanities/_extras/guide.md

 ## Overall

 Make sure to emphasize good practices: put code in scripts.
-Highlight the benefits of version control and mention the Git coruse.
+Highlight the benefits of version control and mention the Git course.
 Encourage students to create script files for challenges.